kcorey/FourSided/README.md

 To run locally:
 1. Clone or download the files
-2. Serve the files using a local web server
+2. Serve the files using a local web server (e.g., `python3 -m http.server 8000`)
-3. Open in a browser
+3. Open in a browser at `http://localhost:8000`

-The app requires HTTPS for PWA features to work properly.
+The app requires HTTPS for PWA features to work properly in production.